sourcecode369/deep-reinforcement-learning/DQN/Self Driving Car/README.md

-# Self Driving Car in Kivy
+# Self Driving Car using Kivy

  This is going to be a modelled version of a car (so it won't be driving on the streets of real cities ;) ) but still - it will learn how to drive itself.
 And the key word here is **learn**, because the car will not be given any rules on how to operate in the environment before hand - it will have to figure everything out on it's own.
 And to achieve that we will be using Deep Q-Learning.